GeRDI-Project/GerdiKubed_Operations/README.md

 * Ansible >= 2.4.2.0 (on the control machine, only linux distros are supported!)
 * All nodes must have valid DNS-Records (configured in production).
 IP-Addresses are no longer supported.
   If this condition is not fulfilled the k8s-mgmt.yml-playbook will fail.
+* Nodes must follow the following network interface setup:
-* One private network interface for k8s-nodes and k8s-master.
-One private and one public interface for load balancer nodes.
+  - One *private* network interface for k8s-nodes and k8s-master.
+  - One *private* and one *public* interface for load balancer nodes.
-* The playbooks assume the following order: First interface = SSHD listening & OVN overlay network interface (and for load balancer nodes: Second interface = internet endpoint)
+* The playbooks assume the following order:
+  - First interface (private): SSHD listening & OVN overlay network interface

-Interface setup (iface1 is a private interface, iface2 is public):
+  - Second interface (public): Internet endpoint (Loadbalancer only)

+**Interface setup:**
 ```
       +--------------+
       |  k8s|master  |